Bob Houmard

-Bob Houmard (born February 1, 1947 – March 29, 2021) was an American gridiron football fullback who played in the Canadian Football League (CFL) and the World Football League (WFL).
+Bob Houmard (born February 1, 1947 – March 29, 2021) was an American professional football fullback who played in the Canadian Football League (CFL) and World Football League (WFL).
 He played college football at Ohio.

-Early life and high school
+Early life

 Houmard was born in Wooster, Ohio and grew up in Orrville, Ohio and attended Orrville High School, where he played baseball, basketball and football.
 As a senior, he set school records with 1,255 rushing yards and 155 points scored and was named All-Chippewa Conference, a High School All-American, and a North Squad All-Star.

 College career

 Houmard played college football for the Ohio Bobcats and was a three-year starter at fullback.
 Houmard was named All-MAC as a senior after rushing for 419 yards and 12 touchdowns and catching 14 passes for 232 yards and seven touchdowns as the Bobcats won the 1968 Mid-American Conference title.
 Houmard finished his collegiate career with 1,176 rushing yards and 18 touchdowns on 291 carries and caught 22 passes for 290 yards and eight touchdowns.